MarcoBuster/locbook/README.md

 ~~~~~~~~
 pip install ijson geojson
 ~~~~~~~~
 Then, simply clone this repository and run `python3 locbook.py`.
 This runs Locbook and creates an internal `history.pickle` file which contains all data sent by Owntracks.
 To generate a human-readable backup of this data, use the `export_geojson` option.

+If you want to customize history file location and other settings, edit `config.py` file.

 Most likely, you will want to run Locbook in the background and independent of your SSH session on your remote machine.
 This can be achieved by running:
 ~~~~~~~~